From the horse’s mouth

 Nightwear

 - Sleeping bag.
-You need at least a comfort factor down to minus 5 celsius, but would recommend at least minus 8 or 10 celsius.
+You need at least a comfort factor down to minus 10 C. It is possible to request a sleeping bag from the local team (limited availability).

 - Sleeping bag liner - silk, cotton or fleece - adds an extra layer